Loads of brands are doing it. There’s a lot of money in it! But what is greenwashing, exactly?

 2. The ‘lesser of two evils’ trick

 Or what about Ziploc’s ‘evolve’ line?
-They use ‘less plastic’ and create it with wind energy, but…why even use plastic wrap at all when there are so many alternatives?
+They use ‘less plastic’ and create it with wind energy.
+But honestly, why even use plastic wrap at all when there are so many alternatives?

 3. Unseen trade-offs

 Just look at these nappies, below.
 The good news!
 Organic Cotton.
 The Bad News?
-These are disposable and still create huge amounts of landfill!
+These are disposable, contain plastics, and still create huge amounts of landfill!
 If you really want to be eco-friendly, only washable cloth diapers will do.

 4. Irrelevant claims